pauljickling/notes/devops/docker/docker-cli.md

 `docker tag image {username}/{repository}:{tag}` Associates a local imager with a repository on a registry

 `docker push {username}/{repository}:{tag}` Uploads the tagged image to a repository

+`docker swarm init` Before `docker stack deploy` can be used this needs to run

+`docker stack deploy -c docker-compose.yml {app}` Runs docker stack and gives an app a name

+`docker service ls` List of docker services

+`docker stack rm {app}` Take the app down

+`docker swarm leave --force` Take down the swarm